Expertise

 Biography

-Chris Skurka is an assistant professor in the Department of Film Production and Media Studies.
+Chris Skurka is an assistant professor in the Department of Media Studies.
 He is a member of the Penn State Cancer Institute and an affiliate researcher with the Institute of Energy and the Environment.
 His research centers on the effectiveness of mass-mediated efforts to promote engagement with environmental, health, and science issues.
-He is particularly interested in the role of emotion in how audiences respond to such media messages.
+He is particularly interested in the role of emotion and efficacy in how audiences respond to such media messages.
 Often, he studies how media messages can promote civic engagement, such as support for social policies and willingness to engage in political activism.
 He has studied matters related to climate change communication, anti-tobacco messaging, and communication about the social determinants of health.

-Dr. Skurka teaches research methods, science communication, and media effects in the Department of Media Studies and the Department of Advertising/Public Relations.
+Dr. Skurka teaches research methods, science communication, and media effects in the Department of Media Studies and in the Department of Advertising/Public Relations.

 Websites